TaxFairness/ScrapingVGSI/README.md

 After the full set of records has been scraped into `.tsv` files, organize them by doing the following:

-* Create a new folder named _ScrapedData-ddMMMyyy_
+* Create a new folder named _ScrapedData-ddMMMyyyy_
 * Move all the output files to that folder
-* Move that folder to the _TaxFairness/RawData/ScrapedData_ folder
+* Move that new folder to the _TaxFairness/RawData/ScrapedData_ folder
 * Review the other _ScrapedData_ folders, and rename the new one to _ScrapedData##-ddMMMyyyy_ where **##** is the "next version"
 * In a text editor, modify the ScrapeDataXX file: